ZhangZhengruiNUS/Food_Shop_Server/README.md

 make createdb
 ```

-This will trigger the instruction corresponding to "createdb" in the Makefile:
+This will trigger the instruction corresponding to "createdb" in the Makefile
->docker exec -it postgres16 createdb --username=root --owner=root red_pocket_game

 - Create init tables of database